flathub/io.github.ungoogled_software.ungoogled_chromium/README.md

 Extension points can be provided as regular flatpaks and an example is provided under `examples/policies/block-dinosaur-game`.
-Important to note that extension points' name must follow the syntax of `<ExtensionPointName>.<id>`, where `<ExtensionPointName>` is one of the supported extension points above and `<id>` is a generic id for this specific extension point.
+Important to note that extension points' name must follow the syntax of `<ExtensionPointName>.<id>`, where `<ExtensionPointName>` is one of the supported extension points above and `<id>` is a generic ID for this specific extension point.

 Flatpak also supports “unmanaged extensions”, allowing loading extensions installed